 Scented can litters are available in many types and can help to cover up the unpleasant smells that come from your cat's bathroom.
-Here is our best-scented cat litter:
+Here is our best scented cat litter:

 This scented cat litter is great for those who prefer a fresh scent.
 It's made with natural ingredients and controls odour effectively.
 It's low dust and clumps well, making cleanup easy.
 Plus, the calming scent can help reduce stress in cats.

-Best Non-Clumping Cat Litter
+Top Rated Non-Clumping Cat Litter

 This non-clumping litter is made from recycled paper and is biodegradable and compostable.
 It's low dust and fragrance-free, making it a great choice for cats with sensitive noses.
 Plus, it's lightweight and easy to scoop.

-Best Pellet Cat Litter
+Popular Pellet Cat Litter